macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 13: June 15, 2018

+**Today's Progress**: #R2D12 30% completed of JS course at #Udemy.
+Practicing JS with kata "Difference of Volumes of Cuboids", "How good are you really?" & "CSV representation of array" #Codewars. #100DaysOfCode

+**Thoughts:**

 ## Day 12: June 14, 2018

 **Today's Progress**: #R2D12 25% completed of JS course at #Udemy.
 Katas completed "Hex to Decimal", "Surface Area and Volume of a Box" & "Capitalization and Mutability" #Codewars. #100DaysOfCode